Roshan-633/CS253-OOPS/README.md

-# This repo contains OOPS in C++ file of CS253 Assignment
+# This repo contains full implementation of Car Rental System